Daimler Company: Second World War work

 During the Second World War, Daimler turned again to military production.
 A four-wheel-drive scout car, known to the Army as the Dingo had a 2.5-litre engine and the larger Daimler Armoured Car powered by a 4.1-litre engine and armed with a 2-pounder gun were produced, both with six-cylinder power units, fluid flywheels and epicyclic gearboxes.
 These military vehicles incorporated various innovative features including disc brakes on all four wheels.
 The Dingo was designed by parent company BSA and took the name "Dingo" from an unsuccessful competitor submitted by Alvis.

 During the war Daimler built more than 6,600 Scout Cars and some 2,700 Mk I and Mk II Armoured Cars.
 Daimler also provided tank components, including epicyclic gearboxes for 2,500 Crusader, Covenanter and Cavalier tanks.
-They built 74,000 Bren gun, initially at a workshop in their Coventry factory and, after the workshop was destroyed in the April 1941 raid, at a boot and shoe factory in Burton-on-Trent.
+They built 74,000 Bren guns, initially at a workshop in their Coventry factory and, after the workshop was destroyed in the April 1941 raid, at a boot and shoe factory in Burton-on-Trent.

 Instead of building complete aircraft as they had in World War I, Daimler built aircraft components, including 50,800 Bristol radial aero-engines—Mercury, Hercules and Pegasus—with full sets of parts for 9,500 more of these engines, propeller shafts for Rolls-Royce aero-engines, and 14,356 gun-turrets for bombers including their Browning machine guns.
 In all, Daimler produced more than 10 million aircraft parts during the war.
 All this production is Daimler's alone excluding BSA's other involvements.

 Daimler's peak workforce, 16,000 people, was reached in this period.

 The original Sandy Lane plant, used as a government store, was destroyed by fire during intensive enemy bombing of Coventry, but there were by now 'shadow factories' elsewhere in the city including one located at Brown's Lane, Allesey.
 In 1952, Jaguar moved to Brown's Lane which became the principal Jaguar car plant for several decades.
-The factory has since been closed but areas retained for smaller Jaguar operations and housing together with development of industrial buildings.
+The factory has since been closed but areas were retained for smaller Jaguar operations and housing together with development of industrial buildings.
 The Daimler Radford plant has become a large housing estate.

 After that war Daimler produced the Ferret armoured car, a military reconnaissance vehicle based on the innovative 4.1-litre-engined armoured car they had developed and built during the war, which has been used by over 36 countries.